mikealoba/FlowerPattern/README.md

 # FlowerPattern

-I created some interesting flower patterns using R.
+I created this flower pattern using R.

 Patterns do exist in nature.
 Some are visible, some are not.